christianbach/generator-dn/README.md

 Install [Node.js](http://nodejs.org/) (which comes with npm).
 It's best to have npm version 1.2.x or above installed.

-Next, globally install the Flight generator.
+Next, globally install the DN generator.
 This will automatically install [Bower](http://bower.io/) and [Yo](http://yeoman.io/) as global dependencies.
 These tools will help manage your dependencies and generate the boilerplate Flight application.